 - Income contingent.
 This plan looks at your income, family size and loan amount when determining your monthly payment.
 Each year your financial circumstances are reassessed, which will cause your payments to rise and fall.

 4. Consider consolidation.
 You can lower your monthly payments by combining several loans into one packaged loan and extending the repayment period.
 This is called consolidation, and it can be a good option if the bulk of your loans are federal (private loans are generally not combined with federal loans), and the new interest rate is better than what you are currently receiving.
 The fixed rate for a consolidation loan is calculated by the weighted average of the loans being consolidated, and rounded up to the nearest one-eighth of one percent.
-These loans are currently capped at 8.25%.

 Do you have high interest private loans?
 If you’ve been paying them on time for a few years and your credit is good, request a rate reduction or shop around for a single loan with better terms to cover the entire amount.